National Geographic reveals its top destinations for 2023 - KESQ

 Asia, which has been slower to reopen from the pandemic, features prominently in the “culture” category.
 Busan, South Korea, appears in the category for offerings from craft brews to Asia’s top film festival.

-While China remains closed to international tourism, its Longmen Grottoes in Henan Province also make the “culture” list as new technology brings attention to the largest collection of stone statues in the world.
+While China remains closed to international tourism, its Longmen Grottoes in Henan Province also make the “culture” list as new technology brings attention to one of the largest collections of stone statues in the world.

 For more of National Geographic’s Best of the World list, visit their website.